 Named for the local philanthropist recognizes those who have pioneered new approaches to public service in the areas of business, law, sports, the arts or humanitarian causes.
 This award recognizes the difficulty in creating new avenues of service, while applauding the determination and trailblazing efforts of those who have successfully created programs.

 Previous award winners include Anne Armstrong, Nancy Lee Bass, and Lynne Cheney.

-whose namesake is a 1976 Honoree and champion cowgirl, is awarded to an individual or organization that has worked toward and contributed to the advancement of the National Cowgirl Museum and Hall of Fame.
+Named after a 1976 Honoree and champion cowgirl, this is awarded to an individual or organization that has worked toward and contributed to the advancement of the National Cowgirl Museum and Hall of Fame.

 Previous award winners include Edward P. Bass,Georgia Mae Ericson,Anne W. Marion, Van Romans and Sheila Welch.

 Recognizes those whose work in the entertainment field continues the tradition of the cowgirl.
 Entertainers in the areas of film, television, music, writing, and theatre are considered for the award.

 Previous award winners include Emmylou Harris, and Jessie the Cowgirl from Toy Story 2.

 Recognizes those women who create, design, build and interpret the traditions of the American West.